Love Water grants - apply now

 - Inspire local schools, community groups and other organisations to undertake activities which tackle local environmental issues, to help protect and enhance our natural environment

-We can all work together to protect our water, it's our most valuable resource.
+We can all work together to Love Water, it's our most valuable resource.

 The Love Water message rang true across the nine recipients who were awarded a Hunter Water Love Water Grant for 2019-20.